neurospin/phcp-reco/README.md

 ### Inter-block registration

-The reconstruction pipeline consists of:
-1. Obtaining the deformation fields that bring all fields of view into spatial correspondence.
-The registration strategy is described in the publications, but the details of registration can differ for different specimens.
+The registration strategy is described in the data paper, but the details of registration can differ for different specimens.
 As a result, no registration scripts are distributed at the moment.
-2. Applying these deformation fields to each field of view, and merging the data into a single image.

----

-### I. Registration process & transformation concatenation

----

-### II.
-Merging Fields of View into Final Space : `fusion_FOVs_final_space.py`
+### Merging Fields of View into Final Space : `fusion_FOVs_final_space.py`

 This script merges multiple fields of view (FOVs) from the **initial space** into the **final space**.
 It consists of two main stages, controlled via the `--run` flag.

-### Example Workflow
+#### Example Workflow

 ```bash
 # Step 1: Prepare final-space materials (default mode)